 - Smooth: simple exponential smoothing or a moving average works well.
 The future looks like the recent past.

-- Intermittent: Croston's method, or the Syntetos–Boylan Approximation (SBA, bias-corrected).
+- Intermittent: Croston's method, or the Syntetos–Boylan Approximation (SBA) — the bias-corrected version.
 Standard moving averages over-react.

 - Erratic: same as intermittent statistically, but with thicker safety stock and rush-order detection.